tolgayilmaz86/Tractor3D/README.md

 This document outlines the roadmap and best practices for modernizing the old game engine known as Gameplay3d codebase from its original C++98/11 style to modern C++20.

+The project itself has been dramatically changed so I decided to publish it with a different name, also this aligns with my future improvement plans.
 With regard to Apache 2.0 license this codebase has substantially changed the old engine with some additions and ease of use.
 Also to keep things simple onl Windows x64 platforms will be supported.